IshmamAbir/Bangladeshis-in-Japan-Hub/visa-process/renewing-residence-permit-online.md

    - Your single, merged, compressed PDF (from Step 5)
 6. **Click the Final "Submit" Button:**
    - After all files are uploaded, you **must** click the final "Submit" (`申請`) button.
    - Your application **will not proceed** just by uploading the files.
 You must confirm the submission.
-You should receive a confirmation email and a receipt number (`申請受付番号`) almost immediately.
+You should receive a confirmation email and a receipt number (`申請受付番号 => Shinsei uketsuke bangō`) almost immediately.
 7. **Wait for Review:** After submission, your application status will be "under review."
 This process can take several weeks to a few months.

 ---